Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 * The value of the variable comes last.
 This can be an *atomic value* (string, integer, etc.) or something computed using XPath or XQuery.
 * Because these statements are declarations (i.e., they begin with the keyword `declare`), they must end with a semicolon.

-We declare the following variables:
+We declare the following three variables:

 * `$stories` points to all XML story documents in our app, using the XPath `collection()` function.
 * `$initial` specifies the first letter that interests us, that is, we can ask for titles that begin with “A” or “T” or anything else.
-The eXist-db way of letting the user specify a parameter at run-time (we’ll do this when we run our query in a browser) is to use the `request:request()` function, which takes two arguments: the parameter name to which the variable is assigned when the user makes the request and a default value.
+The eXist-db way of letting the user specify a parameter at run-time (we’ll do this when we run version #2 of our query in a browser) is to use the `request:request()` function, which takes two arguments: the parameter name to which the variable is assigned when the user makes the request and a default value.
 Here we say that the parameter will be called `initial` and the default value will be “A”.
-* `$hits` holds the result of an XQuery path expression that filters the full collection of stories and keeps only those that have a title that begins with the value we’ve assigned to `$initial`.
+* `$hits` holds the result of an XPath expression that filters the full collection of stories and keeps only those that have a title that begins with the value we’ve assigned to `$initial`.
 Parse this expression as:
   * Find all story documents.
   * Filter them to keep only those that have a descendant `<title>` in the TEI namespace that is a child of `<titleStmt>`, also in the TEI namespace.
 This is where TEI documents store their titles.
 Note that *all* elements in a namespace (here `<titleStmt>` and `<title>`) must be preceded by the namespace prefix.
-If your query retrieves no results and you think it should have found sommething, most often that’s because you forgot to include the namespace declaration at every step of the path.
   * But don’t keep *all* documents that have just any `<title>` element as described above!
 Filter them further to keep only those where the `<title>` element begins with the value assigned to the `$initial` variable.

 The last line specifies what the XQuery returns, and since it is not a declaration, it has no semicolon at the end.
 If we return just `$hits`, without the predicate, we’ll return the entire documents (try it!).
 That’s often what we want in Real Life, but for legibility in this exercise, we’ll use XPath to return just the titles of those documents.
-If we just ask for the titles, without the trailing `! string()`, we’re asking not for what a human thinks of as a title, but for the `<title>` elements, complete with markup.
-To make it more legible, we use the XPath *simple map* operator to extract just the string value of the titles.
-This takes each item to the left (the titles with their markup) and applies the function to the right (“extract the string value, without markup”) to each of them.
+If we just ask for the titles, without the trailing `! string()`, we’re asking not for what a human thinks of as a title, but for the `<title>` *elements*, complete with markup.
+To make the output more legible, we use the XPath *simple map* operator to extract just the string value of the titles, thus removing the markup.
+The simple map operator takes each item to the left (the titles with their markup) and applies the function to the right (“extract the string value, without markup”) to each of them.
 To see the difference, removie the `! string()` and run the query without it.

-Run your query by hitting the Eval button in eXide (not, confusingly, the Run button).

 To return titles that begin with a different letter, change the second argument to the `request:request()` function, that is, change the default.
 What do you expect to happen if you specify a letter that doesn’t begin any titles, like “Q” (try it!)?